 The pace of change is too fast for a “go-it-alone” approach

 Our customers in automotive, electronics and other industries are facing more pressure than ever before to innovate and avoid the risk of being left behind.
-GM shared its particularly ambitious “zero, zero, zero vision,” meaning zero crashes, zero emissions and zero fatalities.
+General Motors shared its particularly ambitious “zero, zero, zero vision,” meaning zero crashes, zero emissions and zero fatalities.

-To learn more about the event and discussion, I encourage you to read the recent story in Plastics News.
+To learn more about the event and discussion, I encourage you to read the event coverage in Plastics News.

 A number of e-scooter components require specialized materials to ensure safe and reliable performance.
 DSM’s portfolio includes materials designed to meet the specific needs of these applications.